Skip advert

 In town

 Smooth and consistent throttle and brake pedals make the Capri an easy car to pilot around urban centres, despite having limited options for regenerative braking.
-Visibility all-round is fine, but if you like to sit low, the high-dash can limit forward visibility.
-But with time, you soon get to grips with Capri’s square-sided body making it no less difficult to drive than the more upright and boxy Explorer, or indeed the closely related ID.4
+Visibility all-round is fine, but if you like to sit low, the high dash can limit forward visibility.
+But with time, you soon get to grips with Capri’s square-sided body making it no less difficult to drive than the more upright and boxy Explorer, or indeed the closely related Volkswagen ID.4

 On A- and B-roads

-Speed up a bit and the Capri’s ride and handling is secure and stable, with none of the ‘bobble’ that can sometimes affect electric cars with a high driving position.
+Speed up a bit, and the Capri’s ride and handling is secure and stable, with none of the ‘bobble’ that can sometimes affect electric cars with a high driving position.
 The ride is controlled and well-rounded, with a plushness that helps keep it comfortable, while retaining a good connection to the road.

-By comparison, something like a VW ID.4 can feel more disconnected and floaty, although high-spec models fitted with the optional adaptive dampers claw back some of the missing control.
+By comparison, something like a ID.4 can feel more disconnected and floaty, although high-spec models fitted with the optional adaptive dampers claw back some of the missing control.

 However, the fact Ford does without any form of adaptive dampers while retaining good balance is testimony to the engineering excellence inherent within Ford’s chassis department